campaigncode/google-van-trigger/README.md

 ## Setup

-1. Create a new Google Cloud Function
+1. Create a new Google Cloud Function.
+If prompted to enable APIs, do so.
+2. Give the function a name.
+3. Select `Require authentication` under HTTPS options.
+4. Configure the runtime and build settings to your liking.
+I recommend:
+    - Default memory and CPU
+    - 20 second timeout
+    - 100 concurrent requests
+    - 0 minimum and 1 maximum number of instances
+    - All other defaults
+5. Select the runtime as `Python`.
+Any version will do.
+6. Copy and replace all code in `requirements.txt` from files in this repository
-2. Copy code from `handler.py` to your new Cloud Function
+7. Copy and replace all code in `main.py` from code in `handler.py` from this repository
-3. Save the function and copy its URL
+8. Deploy the function and copy its URL
-4. Replace `<HANDLER URL>` in your trigger script with this URL
+9. Replace `<HANDLER URL>` in your trigger script with this URL

-## Configuration

--   In the Cloud Function, replace:
-    -   `<VAN KEY>` with your VAN API key

 ## Deployment

--   You only need one handler per committee.
-Multiple forms can use the same handler and there is no need to deploy another handler if you want to add a new trigger for a new form.
+-   You should only need one handler deployed as API keys are passed in from the trigger.
+If you are seeing performance bottlecks, change the runtime settings of the function and redeploy.